 Edit your tracks

-Track information - more details
+Track information - all tabs explained

-The format of your artwork must be JPG, PNG or GIF.
+The format of your artwork must be JPG, PNG, or GIF.
 The image size must be between 600 and 3000 pixels, and must not exceed 2MB.

 This is the place where you can mention any person who contributed to your song: it can be a songwriter, co-songwriter(s), your performer(s), your publisher(s), your producer(s) or anybody else.
 It's also a good place to write about your influences and the people/works that inspired the creation of yours.